It is our belief that God’s mission in the world is to reconcile all things to the Crucified Lord. Our responsibility is to join in this work.

 Mexico Outreach is a short-term missions opportunity to serve in Tijuana, Mexico.
-For over a decade Gordon has been building a partnership with La Casa de Esperanza, an orphanage located outside the city.
+For almost two decades, Gordon has been building a partnership with La Casa de Esperanza, an orphanage located outside the city.
 As we return each year, our hope is to be ambassadors of God's love to all those we encounter.
 Our prayer is to grow in humility and cultural sensibility as we seek to better understand the global body of Christ.

-To contact a team leader email: Angela Munoz or Dominic Dantona
+To contact a team leader email: Kevin Keohane or Lauren Rossi

 This team will continue Gordon's partnership with Mack Avenue Community Church in inner-city Detroit, exploring how to live the gospel in this troubled urban context.
 The team will work with Pastor Leon Stevenson, former Resident Director at Gordon College and now one of the pastors at MACC with various ministry projects.
 (See Pastor Stevenson's chapel address from the spring of 2010: click here).
 Along with being involved in outreach work and service projects, our team will also learn about Detroit, it's culture and God's great work in it through the testimonies of the people of MACC.
 Ultimately we will seek to glorify God by learning from His work, serving alongside and fellowshipping with our brothers and sisters in Detroit, and by bringing a renewed sense of His vision back to Gordon.